Posted on Thursday, April 11, 2013

 "Many students in China have asked me about the advantages of being a student at a liberal arts college.
 Here at HWS, a liberal arts education represents so much more than smaller class sizes and intensive coursework," Zhong says.
 "Hobart and William Smith offers an interdisciplinary education, one in which students can choose among various academic disciplines for their majors and minors, in turn, creating a path that directly benefits them."

 "With Career Services, students are supported and encouraged to access firsthand insights from the industries they're interested in," Zhong says.
 "Career Services also helps edit resumes, draft cover letters for companies, and provide information sessions on how to talk and dress appropriately for a job interview.
-It's the exact program I used to secure my fantastic internship and soon to be career."
+It's the exact program I used to secure my fantastic internship and career."

 In addition to providing the tools needed for success, the Salisbury Center offers annual Finance Experience trips for students to New York City, which gives them the opportunity to meet presidents and managers at top financial services companies.
 Other career-focused tour programs are offered to HWS students in Washington, D.C. and Los Angeles.